Basic Protection & Control

 - Understand the various relay schemes and the types of relays used

-Starting with fundamental relaying terminology, the purpose, requirements & elements of protective relaying are examined along with the simplest of protection schemes, including surge protectors, fuses and reclosers.
+Starting with fundamental relaying terminology, the purpose, requirements and elements of protective relaying are examined along with the simplest of protection schemes, including surge protectors, fuses and reclosers.
 Various types of circuit breakers are introduced as well their open and close controls.
 Instantaneous and timed overcurrent protection follows.
 Differential Protection, Pilot Wire Protection and Impedance Relaying are studied, with examples from yesterday’s electromechanical relays, and today’s more modern, IED Relays.

 - Relaying Terminology

-- Fuses & Fuse Co-ordination
+- Fuses and Fuse Co-ordination

-- Reclosers & Sectionalizers
+- Reclosers and Sectionalizers

 - Circuit Breakers